AnggaR96s/Reforestation/README.md

-## Why do bees have sticky hair?
-Because they use honey combs!
+## Why did the feline fail the lie detector test?
+Because he be lion.